vitalidze/traccar-web/features/notifications.md

 ![Notification settings dialog - Message templates](http://i57.tinypic.com/o88fhe.png)

 There are placeholders, which are replaced during message generation with actual values.
-Full list of placeholders.
 Placeholders may be used both in subject and body of message.
 Full list of available placeholders is shown at bottom of this dialog window.
 There is an option to apply custom formatting to the date and time fields using rules from [SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) and following notation:

     ${dateField;date(FORMAT)}